cseelye/docker-live/README.md

 ## Starting a container on boot
-This branch contains a demonstration of how to start a container when the system boots up.
+The `start-container` branch contains a demonstration of how to start a container when the system boots up.
 The steps are roughly this:
 * Add whatever static content you need in the overlay/config hooks.
 * Create a systemd service file in the overlay at `overlay/lib/systemd/system/servicename.service` that will pull and run your container.
 * Enable the service by creating a symlink: